About Dialectical Behavior Therapy (DBT)

 Dialectical Behavior Therapy (DBT) is an evidenced-based therapy designed to treat people who experience suicidal thinking and behaviors that are disruptive such as maladaptive coping skills and self harm.

 Our DBT skills group emphasizes Linehan’s four core concepts to help regulate the emotions and behaviors of our clients: Mindfulness, Distress Tolerance, Emotion Regulation and Interpersonal Effectiveness.
-Along with these and other skills that focus on acceptance and change, group members will learn to tolerate emotional stress that is free of judgement and urges.
+Along with these and other skills that focus on acceptance and change, group members will learn to tolerate emotional stress that is free of judgment and urges.
 Simultaneously, parents of adolescent group members will be introduced to the same skills in order to increase support and treatment efficacy for their children in a coinciding parent group.

 - Adolescents in middle school and their parents